mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 **Azure SQL Managed Instance:** offers the same capabilities as on-premises SQL Server but in the cloud.
 More expensive than Azure Sql Database but offers more features.

-**SQL Data Warehouse:** a version of Sql Server for massively parallel processing operations, so for Big Data.
+**Azure Synapse Analytics (formerly Azure SQL Data Warehouse):** a service for massively parallel processing operations, so for Big Data.

 **Cosmos DB:** a hosted, globally distributed, NoSQL (non-relational) database system.
 Designed for highly responsive and/or multi-regional applications.